 Co-authored by Sreeram Sridhar.

 Our ecological footprint matters if we intend to live a sustainable life.
 One of the biggest contributors to this footprint is air travel.
 According to a study by the International Council on Clean Transportation, the CO2 emission by airlines has increased by 32% from 2013 to 2018.
 Using a simple method like the Ecological Footprint Calculator, you’ll be able to see that one inter-continental air travel can alter your ecological footprint by at least 2 global hectares (gha).
 Many people who used the calculator after an earlier post on Eco-intelligent (How can you develop environmental accountability?) shared this view.
 If you fly often and are concerned about climate change, this post is for you.
 With a few conscious decisions, you can manage your air travel and reduce your ecological footprint.

-The best way to do this?
-We suggest not to travel by air if you can avoid it.
+Please note: We suggest not to travel by air if you can avoid it.
 This is especially the case when you are travelling short distances to locations within your country or within the small region connected by railroads.
 Travel within Europe or a country like India can be easily done using the railways, reducing your footprint and also allowing you to enjoy beautiful vistas.

 If you do need to travel by air, travelling economy would be a great way to reduce your footprint.
 Business-class travel has a larger footprint because of the greater space you occupy in the flight.
 And of course, avoid private jets at all costs.